Emotional Flooding: Effects On Mental Health And Heart

 • Physical symptoms: You may have sweaty palms, difficulty breathing, a flushed face, increased pulse, tightening in the abdomen, and/or tunnel vision

-How emotional flooding affects relationships
+How emotional flooding affects relationships and emotions

 When this takes over, your body responds as if it's in the midst of an attack.
 This overload of emotions may occur during an interaction with your partner, in which case you might resort to blaming, yelling, and/or personal attacks.
 Another common reaction to emotional flooding is completely shutting down, abruptly ending the conversation without resolution.